-Authoritative and research-based, Age-Related Macular Degeneration summarizes the latest evidence-based research on this complex disorder and translates these advancements into practical, actionable knowledge.
-This concise resource covers the fundamentals of age-related macular degeneration (AMD) diagnosis and treatment along with a modern definition of the disorder that acknowledges the range of presentations that ophthalmologists see in patients.
-Offering useful clinical guidance in addition to capturing new therapeutic approaches in the pipeline, this book is an essential reference for ophthalmologists, optometrists, and researchers.
+Age-Related Macular Degeneration (AMD) offers a consolidated view of a complex disorder by summarizing the latest evidence-based studies and translating their findings into practical, actionable knowledge.
+This concise resource covers the fundamentals of AMD diagnosis and treatment.
+It operates under a modern definition of AMD which acknowledges the range of presentations that ophthalmologists see in practice.
+Offering practical, clinical guidance in addition to capturing new therapeutic approaches in the pipeline, this book is an essential reference for ophthalmologists, optometrists, and researchers.

 - No. of pages:

 Dr. Weiye Li received his medical degree from the Second Medical College of Beijing, China, and received his PhD in Biochemistry from the University of Pennsylvania in Philadelphia.
 He completed a fellowship in retina vitreous diseases at Crozer-Chester Medical Center, Upland, Pennsylvania.
 Dr. Li was previously chairman of the Department of Ophthalmology at Peking Union Medical College Hospital, Beijing, China.
 Dr. Weiye Li is a retinal specialist and scientist.
 He has widely published and earned many honors and awards.
 He is also active in many organizations, including the American Academy of Ophthalmology and the Association of Research in Vision and Ophthalmology.